How to buy a certified pre-owned car

 There are a number of benefits to buying certified pre-owned vehicles.

 Another benefit of buying certified pre-owned is that it will generally lower the overall cost of the vehicle.
 This is because the vehicle has been checked over by the dealership and comes with some kind of warranty.
-Both of these can lead to a lower cost of ownership.
+Both of these can lead to a lower total cost of ownership.

 You won’t have to worry about potential future mechanical issues or repair costs as much as you would with a used car that isn’t certified.
 This will allow you to focus more on the vehicle itself, and less on the potential hidden problems.